platformsh/platformsh-docs/reference/routes-yaml.md

 * `ssi` controls whether Server Side Includes are enabled.
 For more information: see [SSI](ssi.html).
 * `redirects` controls [redirect rules](redirects.html) associated with the route.

-> **note** for the moment the upstream is always of this form, ending with
+> **note** At the moment the upstream is always of the form ending with ":php" or ":http".
+In future, Platform.sh would be supporting other communication protocols (e.g., HTTPS, HTTP/2, QUIC, etc) for each application.
-> ":php" in the  future Platform.sh will support multiple endpoints per
-> application.

 ## Routes examples